alantech/iasql/rfcs/007 - Alternative Ways to Create Mappers.md

 A positive point for having standalone mappers is that it's language agnostic: mapper developers can write the logic in whatever language they want, and it's fine, until they follow the guidelines for the Engine -> Mapper communication protocol.

 One negative point is that they'll be provided with the AWS credentials, and they can perform out-of-band data extraction on it on both of the above ways.
+The security profile for this approach is the worst of all.

 The other issue with this way is that it'll be at least as hard as the ways under [Mapper Logic Inside Postgres](#Mapper-Logic-Inside-Postgres) section.
 So we need a "virtual" mapper to be created and the calls to that mapper should be funneled into these standalone mappers.
 Also, at the module level we need the entity creation logic (and uninstall logic, of course) to somehow be transmitted to the engine.
 Given all these, together with the security issues that are purely "wild west situation", I don't think if this would be a good approach neither in the short, nor in long term.

 ## In-IaSQL-Container Mappers